bishabosha/tiger-site-gen/_docs/articles/003 - the-case-for-operation-mirrors.md

 published: 22-May-2024
 ---

 Scala 3's greatest strength is the powerful new metaprogramming system, which doesn't require you to be a genius to get started.
-At [Scalar 2024](https://scalar-conf.com) I presented a way to use metaprogramming to derive schema descriptions automatically from simple trait definitions.
+At Scalar 2024 [I presented](https://www.youtube.com/watch?v=zYl117VzSGA){target="_blank"} a way to use metaprogramming to derive schema descriptions automatically from simple trait definitions.
 It turns out this is a great building block to create declarative frameworks, such as a simple web server.

 > All the code and demos in this article can be found at [bishabosha/ops-mirror](https://github.com/bishabosha/ops-mirror), and also you can see the slides for my talk ["Mirrors for operations, not data"](https://speakerdeck.com/bishabosha/mirrors-for-operations-not-data-3e9bd880-ef29-4937-ba17-d96a27bafba0).